-- (5) All records of opacity readings, instrument readings, visual equipment inspections, log book entries, and any other record of equipment performance shall be initialed, or otherwise signed, by identify the individual who entered the record, except for continuously electronically generated electronic records. - (6) Operation and maintenance manuals, or equivalent documentation, detailing proper operation and maintenance of all permitted emission units, required control equipment and required monitoring equipment shall be kept for the life of the equipment. - (I) All permitted emission units, associated emissions conveyances, required control equipment, and required monitoring equipment shall be properly installed, operated, and maintained (Title 129, Chapter 34, Section 006).

-All emissions from emission units using required controls shall be captured and routed through associated emission conveyances to the required control equipment, except for:

-- (a) Uncaptured emissions due to the design of the equipment, or - (b) Uncaptured emissions described in the permit application and any additional information submitted prior to permit issuance. - (J) The source shall meet, in a timely manner, all applicable requirements that become effective to the source unless a more detailed schedule is expressly required by the applicable requirement.
-All emission units required to use controls shall have all their emissions captured and controlled unless otherwise identified and accounted for in their application.
-(Title 129, Chapter 7, Section 006.O2C1: Chapter 17) - (K) In the event of any discrepancies between applicable NSPS or NESHAP federal standards and the terms and conditions of this permit, the NSPS or NESHAP standards shall take precedence unless they are less stringent the source must meet the most stringent requirement or the federal requirement if there is no standard which is more stringent. - (L) Open fires are prohibited except as allowed by Title 129, Chapter 30. - (M) Particulate Matter General Requirements (Title 129, Chapter 32): - (1) The permittee shall not cause or permit the handling, transporting or storage of any material in a manner which allows particulate matter to become airborne in such quantities and concentrations that it remains visible in the ambient air beyond the property line. - (2) The permittee shall not cause or permit the construction, use, repair or demolition of a building, its appurtenances, a road, a driveway, or an open area without applying all reasonable measures to prevent particulate matter from becoming airborne and remaining visible beyond the property line.
-Such measures include, but are not limited to, paving or frequent cleaning of roads, driveways and parking lots; application of dust-free surfaces; application of water; and planting and maintenance of vegetative ground cover.
+- (6) Operation and maintenance manuals, or equivalent documentation, detailing proper operation and maintenance of all permitted emission units, required control equipment and required monitoring equipment shall be kept for the life of the equipment. - (I) All permitted emission units, associated emissions conveyances, required control equipment, and required monitoring equipment shall be properly installed, operated, and maintained.
+(Title 129, Chapter 34, Section 006) - (1) All emissions from emission units using required controls shall be captured and routed through associated emission conveyances to the required control equipment, except for: - (a) Uncaptured emissions due to the design of the equipment, or - (b) Uncaptured emissions described in the permit application and any additional information submitted prior to permit issuance. - (J) The source shall meet, in a timely manner, all applicable requirements that become effective to the source unless a more detailed schedule is expressly required by the applicable requirement. - (K) In the event of any discrepancies between applicable NSPS or NESHAP standards and the terms and conditions of this permit, the NSPS or NESHAP standards shall take precedence unless they are less stringent. - (L) Open fires are prohibited except as allowed by Title 129, Chapter 30. - (M) Particulate Matter General Requirements (Title 129, Chapter 32): - (1) The permittee shall not cause or permit the handling, transporting or storage of any material in a manner which allows particulate matter to become airborne in such quantities and concentrations that it remains visible in the ambient air beyond the property line. - (2) The permittee shall not cause or permit the construction, use, repair or demolition of a building, its appurtenances, a road, a driveway, or an open area without applying all reasonable measures to prevent particulate matter from becoming airborne and remaining visible beyond the property line.
+Such measures include, but are not limited to, paving or frequent cleaning of roads, driveways and parking lots; application of dust-free surfaces; application of water; and planting and maintenance of vegetative ground cover. - (N) Testing: - (1) Performance testing when/if required by this permit or required by the NDEQ shall be completed as follows: - (a) The permittee shall provide the NDEQ at least thirty (30) days written notice prior to testing to afford the NDEQ an opportunity to have an observer present.

-(N) Testing:

-- (1) Performance testing when/if required by this permit or required by the NDEQ shall be completed as follows: - a) The permittee shall provide the NDEQ at least thirty (30) days written notice prior to testing to afford the NDEQ an opportunity to have an observer present.
 The NDEQ may, in writing, approve a notice of less than 30 days.
-If the testing is pursuant to an underlying requirement contained in a federal rule, the notice provisions of the underlying requirement apply (Title 129, Chapter 34, Section $\underline{003}$ ).
+If the testing is pursuant to an underlying requirement contained in a federal rule, the notice provisions of the underlying requirement apply (Title 129, Chapter 34, Section 003). - (b) The permittee shall provide the NDEQ with an emissions testing notification with the following information at least thirty (30) days prior to testing (Title 129, Chapter 34, Section 003). - (i) Facility Name, Address and FID number. - (ii) Company Name, Address and Contact Person's name.